-In view of the exigencies of the case I am constrained, notwithstanding the orders of the Navy Department, stated in your dispatch of the 1st instant, to request that the services of the "Susquehannah" may be availed of speedily to relieve the Hai Hong of Amoy of the embarrassment in which his friendly act has involved him with his superior officers, and to bring the Chinese prisoners now in his custody to this port, as suggested by the consul in his dispatch of the 18th instant.
-The vessel need be absent from her present anchorage but a very short time, certainly not ger one week.
-As no interest of the public sera miserable condition.

-vice can suffer by such a deviation from the instructions of the Navy Department, which surely did not contemplate such an emergency, and no motive prompts to the course but regard to the public good, it appears to me that no reasonable exception can be taken should you, on this special request, and in view of all the circumstances, assume the responsibility of detailing the steamer for this purpose.
+In view of the exigencies of the case I am constrained, notwithstanding the orders of the Navy Department, stated in your dispatch of the 1st instant, to request that the services of the "Susquehanna" may be availed of speedily to relieve the Hai Hong of Amoy of the embarrassment in which his friendly act has involved him with his superior officers, and to bring the Chinese prisoners now in his custody to this port, as suggested by the consul in his dispatch of the 18th instant. h e vessel need be absent from her present anchorage but a very short Time, certainly not over one week.
+As no interest of the public service can suffer by such a deviation from the instructions of the Navy Department, which surely did not contemplate such an emergency, and no motive prompts to the course but regard to the public good, it appears to me that no reasonable exception can be taken should you, on this special request, and in view of all the circumstances, assume the responsibility of detailing the steamer for this purpose.
 Should you feel authorized and disposed to comply with this request, I suggest that on the arrival of the prisoners at this port an inquiry be instituted into the question of their innocence or guilt, and in the event of the latter being clearly established, in conjunction with yourself, to decide whether to hand them over to the imperial commissioners for punishment, or send them to the United States, or if innocent to set them at liberty.
-By speedily taking these prisoners off the hands of the Hai Hong and bringing them here, I concur with Mr. Bradley, "that the ends of justice will be promoted in every respect," and further, an important service at the same time will be rendered the consul by thus sustaining his influence with the local authorities of Amoy.
-With sentiments of esteem and high consideration, and the state of e Reference Reference Reference and and a second se
+By speedily taking these prisoners off the hands of the Hai Hong and bringing them here I concur with Mr. Bradley, "that the ends of justice will be promoted in every respect," and further, an important service at the same time will be rendered the consul by thus sustaining his influence with the local authoritics of Amoy.
+With sentiments of esteem and high consideration,